WBUZ (New York)

-WBUZ (1570 AM, "1570 The Buzz") is a now-defunct radio station that was based in Fredonia, New York.
+WBUZ (1570 AM, "1570 The Buzz") was a radio station that was based in Fredonia, New York.
 The station was privately owned by Henry Serafin.

 History

 The station signed on the air in August 1957 under the ownership of permittee Louis W. Skelly, who received the permit to build the station on August 27, 1956.
 Studios and offices were located at 15 East Main Street in Fredonia.
 The station operated at a daytime-only power of 250 watts.

 Skelly, a native of Austintown, Ohio, sold the station to Dunkirk-Fredonia Broadcasting, Inc., which also owned the Dunkirk-Fredonia Observer newspaper.
 The transaction was finalized on January 1, 1959.

 On April 4, 1963, the Federal Communications Commission (FCC) granted permission to move the station to 2 West Main Street in Fredonia, with the transmitting equipment and tower located on Clinton Avenue.
 The station would remain at this address until July 6, 1973, when a fire damaged the building, prompting a temporary relocation to 60 West Main Street, and then 27 East Main Street after a permanent studio location could be obtained.
 Later in September of that same year, the station received pre-sunrise authorization to operate at 90 watts from 6am to local sunrise.

 Catocin Broadcasting Corporation, a company owned by Washington D.C. communications attorney Lauren Colby and Henry Serafin, purchased the station on March 12, 1973.
 Five years later, Colby's interest in the company was acquired by Serafin, who became the sole stockholder.

 WBUZ relocated its studios and offices in 1985 to 14 Water Street in Fredonia.
 By the end of the decade, the station received authorization to operate at night with a limited power of 143 watts.

 Catocin, under Serafin's control, maintained ownership until the station fell silent after its license was canceled by the FCC on June 1, 1991.